-At first glance, the American Professional Telecaster seems like the classic version of the iconic electric solidbody model that most guitarists know and love, with an alder body, maple neck with a satin urethane finish on the back, 25.5-inch scale length, a 9.5-inch radius, 22 frets, master volume, master tone and a three-way pickup selector.
+At first glance, the American Professional II Telecaster seems like the classic version of the iconic electric solidbody model that most guitarists know and love, with an alder body, maple neck with a satin urethane finish on the back, 25.5-inch scale length, a 9.5-inch radius, 22 frets, master volume, master tone and a three-way pickup selector.

 However, subtle differences are immediately apparent the moment you pick it up and plug it in, such as the narrow-tall frets, distinctively comfortable feel of the modern Deep C neck profile, and a push-push switch on the volume control activates the series mode for a fatter tone.
 The three-saddle bridge design may look familiar but the compensated brass barrel saddles are designed to give accurate intonation.

 What’s more, the American Pro Tele sounds absolutely amazing.
 The two V-Mod single coils are beefy and ballsy with twang that packs a solid punch.
 It’s tone that vintage connoisseurs spend years searching for while pros go on endless quests for the ideal replacement pickups.
 Yet here it is in a brand-new, off-the-shelf instrument.

-What’s more, the Tele design may be a classic, but the new model comes in a wide variety of traditional and unconventional finish colors and styles - it really is one of the best Telecasters on the market right now.
+The Tele design may be a classic, but the new model comes in a wide variety of traditional and unconventional finish colors and styles - it really is one of the best Telecasters on the market right now.

 Yamaha’s Pacifica series guitars have remained best sellers since their introduction way back in 1990 for several very good reasons, but the main reason for their popularity and longevity is that every Pacifica model - from the most inexpensive entry-level instrument to the top-of-the-line artist signature guitar - provides unbeatable value for the money.